-1. Turn off the ignition switch before proceeding.

-- 2. In general, the sensors should be mounted 2-8 inches from the head flange.
+- 1. If motorcycle is equipped with security system, make sure system is disarmed.
+Turn off the ignition switch and disconnect the battery ground cable before proceeding. - 2.
+In general, the sensors should be mounted 2-8 inches from the head flange.
 Available clearance will usually dictate the optimum location.
 When choosing a mounting location, allow several inches clearance for the sensor wire harness.
 The wire harness must exit straight out from the sensor.
-Do not loop the harness back onto the sensor body. - 3.
-2006 and later models with original equipment 18 mm oxygen sensors (all others skip ahead to step 4).
-You can use the original equipment (OE) oxygen sensor mounting bosses.
-Remove the OE sensors.
-You do not have to remove any of the OE wiring, just tape up the mating connectors.
+Do not loop the harness back onto the sensor body. - You cannot use the original equipment (OE) 12 x 1.25 mm oxygen sensor mounting bosses.
+Remove the OE oxygen sensors and use the supplied 12 x 1.25 mm hex socket plugs to block off their mounting bosses after completing step 4. - 18 x 1.5 mm weld nuts must be welded onto the exhaust pipes and can be located near the smaller OE oxygen sensor mounting bosses.
+After welding, run an 18 x 1.5 mm tap through the threads.
+Failure to clean the threads may result in sensor damage. - 5.
 Do not install the new Bosch sensors until after the free air calibration procedure described in the following section.
-Always use an anti-seize lubricant such as Permatex 133A on the sensor threads.
-Softail® models may require removal of the seat post/coil bracket for clearance during installation of the rear sensor.
-Skip ahead to step 5. - 4.
-18 x 1.5 mm weld nuts must be welded onto the exhaust pipes.
-After welding, run an 18 x 1.5 mm tap through the threads.
-Failure to clean the threads may result in sensor damage.
-Note that most automotive muffler shops are familiar with oxygen sensor weld nut installation on custom pipes.
-Do not install the sensors until after the free air calibration procedure described in the following section.
-Always use an anti-seize lubricant such as Permatex 133A on the sensor threads.
+Always use an anti-seize lubricant such as Permatex 133A on the sensor threads. - 6.
+Install the WEGO unit.
+For most applications, the WEGO can be mounted near the TCFI Gen 5 unit using Velcro material. - Connect the Bosch sensors to the 6 pin mating connectors on the WEGO wire harness.
+The longer cable (with yellow band) is for sensor 1 (front).
+For additional protection and improved cosmetics, use Techflex 1-1/4" Black Flexo Clean Cut FR expandable sleeving over the connectors (available from www.wirecare.com).